 It doesn't get much cozier than these delightful suppertime sandwiches.
-They're an easy way to use up leftover turkey, and I love the way the thick toast soaks up that creamy sauce. —Carol Hull, Hermiston, Oregon
+They're an easy way to use up leftover turkey, and I love the way the thick toast soaks up the creamy sauce. —Carol Hull, Hermiston, Oregon

-- 4 slices Texas toast or other thick-sliced bread, toasted
+4 slices Texas toast or other thick-sliced bread, toasted

-- Chopped tomato and minced fresh parsley, optional
+Chopped tomato and minced fresh parsley, optional

-- In a large saucepan, heat butter over medium-high heat; saute onion and celery until tender, 4-6 minutes.
+In a large saucepan, heat butter over medium-high heat; saute onion and celery until tender, 4-6 minutes.
 Stir in flour until blended; cook and stir until golden brown.
 Gradually stir in stock and milk.
 Bring to a boil, stirring constantly; cook and stir until thickened, 4-6 minutes.

-- Add cream cheese, peas, turkey, salt and pepper; cook and stir until blended and heated through.
+Add cream cheese, peas, turkey, salt and pepper; cook and stir until blended and heated through.
 Serve over toast.
 If desired, top with tomato and parsley.